 Lezlie Branum has BS and MA degrees in Literary Studies.
 She worked as a Rhetoric Associate for two years and co-taught the tutor-training seminar during her second year.
 She worked for Georgetown University's Asian Studies Department as an editor for two years, and edited Korean Comfort Women of World War II by Dr. Bonnie Oh and Dr. Margaret Stetz.
 While working at Dongguk University in Seoul, she worked as an editor for the English Language Research Center.
 She has done freelance editing work (including creative, academic, and ESL texts) for faculty and private clients for over twelve years.
 She teaches academic and persuasive writing.

-Robert has five years of experience as a freelance editor, writer, and translator.
+Robert has over ten years of experience as a freelance editor, writer, and translator.
 He has an MA in English and a BA in English and Spanish translation and has worked with a wide range of content, from creative writing and other classroom assignments to corporate technical patents and non-native speakers' dissertations.
 Robert is willing to work on any stage of a project, from planning and writing to editing and proofreading, with reasonable rates determined on a per-project basis.